BFF’s Recent language change

 Report Your Income

 Before entering the Payment Window, you are required to submit documents providing your current income.
-Remember, your monthly ISA payments are calculated based on the income you report, so submitting your income will ensure your income determined payments are calculated correctly.
+Remember, your monthly SEF Agreement payments are calculated based on the income you report, so submitting your income will ensure your income determined payments are calculated correctly.

 Learn how to submit income documentation here.